 not concern the Scriptures (which by their very nature are

-vague and open to dozens of interpretations), but had to do
+vague and open to a dozen interpretations), but had to do

 with science and the natural world.
 I noticed that many